polishx3/Craftbot-Prusaslicer/README.md

     deleteOldSettings.bat - to delete craftbot printer definition (re-add new craftbot through configuration wizard in prusa slicer after overwriting files in the C:\Program Files\Prusa3D\PrusaSlicer\resources\profiles directory with new version)

+0.04
+	- fixed pressure advance ie disabled due to not supported

-for debubing please enclose prusa project with gcode & stl for me in zip;
+for debuging please enclose prusa project with gcode & stl for me in zip;
 thanks